top of page

 Whether you’re operating one fixed-wing drone or a fleet of 50 UAVs of various types, predicting and conserving energy usage can be make-or-break.

-Now, we are able to harness some of the very constraints that lead to energy drain — winds, updrafts, and terrain — to reduce energy usage.
-With AI-driven drone path optimization tools like Smart Flight, it's possible to achieve low double‑digit endurance gains on existing fleets, without any hardware changes.
+Now, we can harness some of the very constraints that lead to energy drain — winds, updrafts, and terrain — to reduce energy use.
+With AI-driven drone path-optimization tools like Smart Flight, it's possible to achieve low-double-digit endurance gains on existing fleets without any hardware changes.

 FAQ